giachello/mlgw/README.md

 ## Sending Virtual Button Commands

 You can send virtual button commands to the MLGW/BLGW by using the `mlgw.virtual_button` service.
-This is useful if you want to control macros on the MLGW.
+This is useful if you want to activate macros on the MLGW.
+You can send PRESS, HOLD and RELEASE commands, but typically you will just need to send one PRESS.
+[This documentation file](http://mlgw.bang-olufsen.dk/source/documents/mlgw_2.24b/MlgwProto0240.pdf) describes how to use the HOLD and RELEASE commands.

 ![image](https://user-images.githubusercontent.com/60585229/111884347-6945d180-897e-11eb-98b9-891482898f48.png)